 And if you’re the buyer, then know I personally own all these tools and use them in my shop.
 This isn’t a list of things I think look cool.
 It’s a list I’ve made from my own experience in the shop and these ideas for gifts for woodworkers are sure to help you find some gems for your special woodworker or DIY enthusiast.

 Of course different gift givers need different price ranges.
 No worries.
 I’ve broken the gifts for woodworkers list down into 5 categories: Under $10 (Stocking Stuffers), Under $25 (Small Gifts), Under $50 (The Sweet Spot), Under $100 (Now We’re Talking), and Over $100 (Makin’ it Rain).

 Gifts for Woodworkers Under $10 – Stocking Stuffers

-My number 1 pick from this group is the FastCap GluBot glue bottle.
+My number one pick for woodworking gift ideas under $10 is the FastCap GluBot glue bottle.
 This little guy is simply a great way to always have glue on the ready.
 No shaking the glue bottle to get it to the tip, just squeeze and go.

 A flashlight like the UltraFire Mini might seem odd on a gifts for woodworkers list, but just remember, woodworkers love searching for great deals on wood, tools, and whatever.
 And a pocket size light is perfect when

 jumping in that dumpster looking for salvaged wood.

 Gifts for Woodworkers Under $25 – Small Gifts

 Okay, we’ve stepped up the ladder a wee bit and there are some great finds under $25.
 Check out these gifts for woodworkers that will surely brighten their day.